NYPL/metadata-documentation/metadata/inclusive-reparative.md

 <style>code { white-space : pre-wrap !important; word-break: break-word; }</style>

-# Inclusive and Reparative Description
+# Inclusive & Reparative Description
 {: .no_toc }

 This page provides context and workflows that support inclusive and reparative description in the context of the Metadata Management System (MMS)